legacysurvey/legacysurvey/pages/dr2/description.rst

 This makes the sky level in the processed images near zero, and removes most pattern artifacts.
 A constant sky level is then added back to the image that is mean of what was removed.

-The Tractor removes a constant sky computed from the median on the object residual image.
-This value can be found as the SKY_P0 keyword in the calibration files cosmo/work/decam/calib/sky.
+Additionally, we compute and remove a spatially varying (spline) sky model, by detecting and masking sources, then computing medians in sliding 512-pixel boxes.
 The stacked images have this sky level removed.

 Tractor Catalogs
 ================